-Sport and Recreation Experiences Level 1 is a practical course focusing on participation in a variety of physical activities both of a sporting or recreational nature.
+Sport and Recreation Experiences is a practical course focusing on participation in a variety of physical activities both of a sporting and recreational nature.
 Through practical involvement in selected sport and recreation activities (including preparation and competition in rosters or events at a suitable level) students will develop a variety of skills and knowledge.